-The Company estimates the fair value of time-based and performance-based stock options on the grant date using the Black-Scholes option pricing model.
-The estimated fair value of these employee stock options is amortized on a straight-line basis over the requisite service period of the awards.
+The Company estimates the fair value of employee stock options on the grant date using the Black-Scholes option pricing model.
+The estimated fair value of employee stock options is amortized on a straight-line basis over the requisite service period of the awards.
 The Company reviews, and when deemed appropriate, updates the assumptions used on a periodic basis.
-The fair value of time-based and performance-based stock options was estimated using the following weighted-average assumptions:
+The fair value of employee stock options was estimated using the following weighted-average assumptions: